kblok/kblok.github.io/_posts/2019-07-29-puppeteer-sharp-docker.md

 If we take a closer look, we can see that we are already downloading Chrome there:

->&& apt-get install -y google-chrome-unstable fonts-ipafont-gothic fonts-wqy-zenhei fonts-thai-tlwg fonts-kacst ttf-freefont \
+>&& apt-get install -y google-chrome-unstable fonts-ipafont-gothic fonts-wqy-zenhei fonts-thai-tlwg fonts-kacst fonts-freefont-ttf \

 **We don't need to use BrowserFetcher in our app**.
 This is important because `BrowserFetcher` is not going to download a valid version to be used on Docker.